 Medical Marijuana and Glaucoma

 High eye pressure alone does not cause glaucoma.
 However, it is a significant risk factor.
-Individuals diagnosed with high eye pressure should have regular comprehensive eye examinations by an eye-care professional to check for signs of the onset of glaucoma.
+Individuals diagnosed with high eye pressure should have regular, comprehensive eye examinations by an eye-care professional to monitor signs of glaucoma.

 Most people with open-angle glaucoma do not notice any symptoms until they begin to develop blind spots in their side vision.